VUnit/vunit/docs/py/opts.rst

   Must be a boolean value.
 Default is False.

-  When coverage is enabled VUnit only takes the minimal steps required to make the simulator creates an unique coverage file for the simulation run.
-The VUnit users must still set :ref:`sim
+  When coverage is enabled VUnit only takes the minimal steps required to make the simulator create a unique coverage file for the simulation run.

+  For RiverieraPRO and Modelsim/Questa, the VUnit users must still set :ref:`sim
   <sim_options>` and :ref:`compile <compile_options>` options to
   configure the simulator specific coverage options they want.
 The reason for this to allow the VUnit users maximum control of their coverage settings.

+  For GHDL with GCC backend there is less configurability for coverage, and all necessary flags are set by the the ``enable_coverage`` sim and compile options.

   An example of a ``run.py`` file using coverage can be found :vunit_example:`here <vhdl/coverage>`.

-  .. note: Supported by RivieraPRO and Modelsim/Questa simulators.
+  .. note: Supported by GHDL with GCC backend, RivieraPRO and Modelsim/Questa simulators.

 ``pli``